 The rural settlement pattern will contain very limited residential development;

-c) Areas of secondary and small Appropriate amounts of residential growth by consent are in the hamlets of Millhaven, Morven, Stella, Violet, and Wilton followed by limited estate development and land severance by consent; Individual on-site sewage services and individual on-site water services may be used for infilling and minor rounding out of existing development.
+c) Areas of secondary and small Appropriate amounts of residential growth by consent are in the hamlets of Millhaven, Morven, Stella, Violet, and Wilton followed by limited estate development and land severance by consent Individual on-site sewage services and individual on-site water services may be used for infilling and minor rounding out of existing development.

 d) Industrial development is directed to the Loyalist East Business Park which has water, sanitary and storm-water services, and Taylor Kidd Industrial Complex areas where municipal water services and individual on-site sewer services may be established provided the proposed development represents the minor rounding out of development within the broader settlement area (municipal or communal sewage services may also be extended into this area provided feasibility and cost effectiveness is demonstrated). are or will be available;